 If you have supporting documents written in a language other than English or French, you must provide the agency with a certified translation of the document.

 PDF version of online application and all supporting documents submitted fundingapplications.gps [at] mcgill.ca (to GPS )by deadline* Message must include your McGill ID number.
 Support letters should be sent to GPS directly by both the McGill (CGS) and host supervisors.
 Incomplete applications will be deemed ineligible.

 *No extensions or exceptions.

 A common Tri-Council application form is available on the respective granting websites.
 This form must be used to apply for the CGS-FSS supplements.
-Please submit a hard or electronic copy with original signature to GPS.
+Please submit electronic copy with original signature tofundingapplications.gps [at] mcgill.ca ( ) .

 - An outline of the intended research activities during the study period abroad (maximum 2 pages).
 See agency website for important detailed requirements of this document.

-- A letter from your CGS or Vanier CGS research supervisor detailing their support for your research study period abroad and confirming that your proposed research aligns with the research from your CGS award (maximum one page) with original signature.
+- A letter from your CGS or Vanier CGS research (McGill) supervisor detailing their support for your research study period abroad and confirming that your proposed research aligns with the research from your CGS award (maximum one page) with original signature.

 - A letter from your host supervisor detailing their support for your research study period abroad and the resources they have available (financial [if any], supervision time, equipment, library access, etc.) to support your planned research activities (maximum one page)